tzynwang/tzynwang.github.io/source/_posts/hexo-Google-Search-Console.md

 ---
-title: Submit the hexo blog to Google Search Console, and other SEO settings
+title: Submit to Google Search Console, SEO settings
 date: 2021-02-11 17:03:29
 categories:
 - hexo
-  - SEO
-tags:
-  - Google Search Console
-  - google-site-verification
 ---

 ## Summary of this post